kwilteam/docs/docs/kwil-cli/databases.md

 ## Deploy

 The `deploy` subcommand is used to deploy a database schema.
-The `deploy` command takes no arguments, however has one required flag `--path` or `-p`, which is the relative file path to a kuneiform file.
-You can also use a kuneiform JSON file by provide the flag `--type json` or `-t json`.
+The `deploy` command takes no arguments, however has one required flag `--path` or `-p`, which is the relative file path to a Kuneiform file.
+You can also use a Kuneiform JSON file by provide the flag `--type json` or `-t json`.

 ```bash
 $ kwil-cli database deploy --path=./my_db.kf